awsdocs/amazon-rds-user-guide/doc_source/SQLServer.ReadReplicas.md

 You can create up to five read replicas from one source DB instance\.
 For replication to operate effectively, each read replica should have the same amount of compute and storage resources as the source DB instance\.
 If you scale the source DB instance, also scale the read replicas\.

 The SQL Server DB engine version of the source DB instance and all of its read replicas must be the same\.
 Amazon RDS upgrades the primary immediately after upgrading the read replicas, regardless of the maintenance window\.
-For more information about upgrading the DB engine version, see [Upgrading the Microsoft SQL Server DB Engine](USER_UpgradeDBInstance.SQLServer.md)\.
+For more information about upgrading the DB engine version, see [Upgrading the Microsoft SQL Server DB engine](USER_UpgradeDBInstance.SQLServer.md)\.

 For a read replica to receive and apply changes from the source, it should have sufficient compute and storage resources\.
 If a read replica reaches compute, network, or storage resource capacity, the read replica stops receiving or applying changes from its source\.
 You can modify the storage and CPU resources of a read replica independently from its source and other read replicas\.

-## Read Replica Limitations with SQL Server<a name="SQLServer.ReadReplicas.Limitations"></a>
+## Read replica limitations with SQL Server<a name="SQLServer.ReadReplicas.Limitations"></a>

 The following limitations apply to SQL Server read replicas on Amazon RDS:
 + Read replicas are only available on the SQL Server Enterprise Edition \(EE\) engine\.